DavidLucha/StimControl/README.md

 - [ ] 'AlternativesOk' in HardwareComponent for device searching vs strict init behaviour
 - [ ] make componentconfig automatically pop up when config table is clicked, no need for "edit component config" to see config
 - [ ] can't currently see protocol previews without an attached session handle?
 (DAQ relevant)
+- [ ] some way of ensuring a session is preloaded before allowing 'start' - if you stop then start without changing the trial number it causes crashes atm

 ### StimControl config
 - [ ] rejig the stimulus files to allow for function-style definitions.
 The mapping is driving me bonkers.